mozilla/pkipolicy/rootstore/policy.md

 in its policy documentation; *or*
 12. the certificate was issued in violation of the then-current version of these requirements.

-### 6.3 CRLs ###

-A CRL whose scope does not include all unexpired certificates that are issued by the CA SHALL contain a critical Issuing Distribution Point extension.
-The distributionPoint field of the extension SHALL include a UniformResourceIdentifier whose value is derived from one of the two following sources:

-1. The UniformResourceIdentifier as encoded in the distributionPoint field of an issued certificate's CRL Distribution Points extension (see RFC 5280 section 5.2.5); or
-2. The URL as included in the "JSON Array of Partitioned CRLs" field in the CCADB entry corresponding to the certificate for the issuing CA.

 ## 7. Root Store Changes ##